mplesser/azcam/docs/index.md

 # AzCam Documentation

-AzCam is a software environment for the acquisition and analysis of image data from scientific CCD/CMOS cameras.
+AzCam is a software environment for the acquisition and analysis of image data from scientific imaging cameras.
 It is intended to be extensively customized for specific hardware and observational needs.
-It is is not appropriate for consumer-level cameras and is not intended to have a common API across all possible acquiistion and analysis environments.
+It is is not appropriate for consumer-level cameras and is not intended to have a common API across all possible acquisition and analysis environments.

-AzCam is implemented as a base python package (*azcam*) and typically requires additional add-on packages and scripts to create a functional environment.

-This documentation was built for azcam version 20.2.

 ```eval_rst
 .. toctree::